-Published by Hachette/Simon & Schuster
+Published by Hachette/Simon & Schuster (out now)

 Emma is beginning to wonder whether relationships, like mortgages, should be conducted in five-year increments.
 She might laugh if Chris had bought a motorbike or started dyeing his hair.
 Instead he’s buying off-label medicines and stockpiling food.